the-turing-way/the-turing-way/book/website/ethical-research/activism/activism-env-impact.md

 Global warming stripes, by Ed Hawkins.
 ```

 This more verbose figure makes it more explicit what the global warming stripes represent.
-You can find these and more figures in the [canonical warming stripes page](https://showyourstripes.info/s/globe).
+You can find these and more figures on the [canonical warming stripes page](https://showyourstripes.info/s/globe).

 ```{figure} ../../figures/GLOBE---1850-2022-MO-barslabel.*